 Then, in 1972 Ancel Keys came up with the term “Body Mass Index” (BMI) to flesh out the old social physics ideas and define relative obesity.
 Ancel Keys is a legend in the nutrition science field.
 Before his death in 2004, he published many seminal papers which laid the ground for much of what we now take for granted in the weight control field of study.

 A BMI rating which can reliably and easily compare everyone in a large population is clearly useful.
-It became possible for everyone to objectively compare themselves to their community by simply using a BMI chart to get their own BMI rating.
+It became possible for everyone to objectively compare themselves to their community by simply using a BMI chart to discover if they are in the healthy BMI range.

 The widespread acceptance of BMI as a useful measure has led to agreed healthy and unhealthy ranges for BMI, plotted on a chart.
 These days, people tend to use a digital metric BMI Calculator rather than a paper chart to quickly find their BMI.
 Often, online BMI calculators are the first type of “weight checker” people turn to for reference.